vivekvjnk/ngspice_simulator/README.md

-# ngspice_simulator
+# Virtual Hardware Lab

-This project provides a Python package for managing and running ngspice simulations.
-It leverages FastAPI for building a web interface or API, Jinja2 for templating (if a web interface is present), Matplotlib and NumPy for data processing and visualization, Pydantic for data validation, Uvicorn as an ASGI server, and PyYAML for configuration.
+This project provides a Virtual Hardware Lab (VHL) for managing and running ngspice simulations.
+It leverages FastAPI for building a web interface or API, Jinja2 for templating, Matplotlib and NumPy for data processing and visualization, Pydantic for data validation, Uvicorn as an ASGI server, and PyYAML for configuration.

 ## Features